King Tells NATO Everyone Is Paying Price For Absence Of Political Solution To Palestinian-Israeli Conflict

-At a meeting in Brussels with NATO Secretary General Jens Stoltenberg and members of the North Atlantic Council, King Abdullah called for an immediate ceasefire in Gaza and the protection of civilians.
+At a meeting in Brussels with NATO Secretary General Jens Stoltenberg and members of the North Atlantic Council, King Abdullah called for an immediate ceasefire in Gaza and the protection of civilians, according to a Royal Court statement.

-His Majesty said at the meeting, attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, that dealing with the day after the war must begin with addressing the root cause of the conflict, on the basis of the two-state solution.
+His Majesty said at the meeting, attended by HRH Crown Prince Hussein, that dealing with the day after the war must begin with addressing the root cause of the conflict, on the basis of the two-state solution.

 Calling for stopping Israeli settlers' attacks on Palestinians in the West Bank, the King warned of an explosion of the situation in the West Bank and Jerusalem.